SylvanusNK/alx-pre_course/0x01-git/README.md

-My first git project in ALX
+This is my first my first git project in axl